 - Manage an injury with our Claims Online service

-- Plan for return to work
+- Plan for Return to Work

-- Contact the Claim Information Centre
+- Contact the Claims Service Centre

 - See the WCB’s public awareness campaign about injury reporting